MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 Gas Type and Mix

-CO₂ tends to be the most economical, followed by C25, argon, then helium-based mixes.
-Helium pricing is especially variable; check lead times and refill costs before planning a big job.
+CO₂ tends to be the cheapest, followed by C25, then argon, then helium-based mixes.
+Helium pricing is especially unpredictable.
+Check lead times and refill costs before planning a large job.

 Usage Rate

-High flow settings or long arc time burn through gas quickly.
-Excess flow can also create turbulence and actually increase porosity—more isn’t always better.
+High flow settings or long arc times burn through gas fast.
+But excess flow can also create turbulence and actually increase porosity.
+More gas isn’t always better.

 How to Calculate MIG Welding Gas Costs for Your Project